Cross-dressing: British pantomime, television and comedy

 Cross-dressing is a traditional popular trope in British comedy.
 The pantomime dame in British pantomime dates from the 19th century, which is part of the theatrical tradition of female characters portrayed by male actors in drag.
 Widow Twankey (Aladdin's mother) is a popular pantomime dame: in 2004 Ian McKellen played the role.

 The Monty Python comedy troupe donned frocks and makeup, playing female roles while speaking in falsetto.
 Character comics such as Benny Hill and Dick Emery drew upon several female identities.
 In the BBC's long-running sketch show The Dick Emery Show (broadcast from 1963 to 1981), Emery played Mandy, a busty peroxide blonde whose catchphrase, "Ooh, you are awful ... but I like you!", was given in response to a seemingly innocent remark made by her interviewer, but perceived by her as ribald double entendre.
 The popular tradition of cross dressing in British comedy extended to the 1984 music video for Queen's "I Want to Break Free" where the band parody several female characters from the soap opera Coronation Street.

 Sexual fetishes

-A transvestic fetishist is a person who cross-dresses as part of a sexual fetish.
-According to the fourth edition of Diagnostic and Statistical Manual of Mental Disorders, this fetishism was limited to heterosexual men; however, DSM-5 does not have this restriction, and opens it to women and men, regardless of their sexual orientation.